-The Rev. Melanie Lemburg has been ordained a priest in the Episcopal church since 2005.
-She graduated with an M.Div from General Theological Seminary in 2004, has served multiple congregations in the Diocese of Mississippi, and she was called as St. Thomas's rector in August 2017.
+The Rev. Melanie Lemburg has been ordained a priest in the Episcopal church since 2004.
+She graduated with an M.Div from General Theological Seminary, has served multiple congregations in the Diocese of Mississippi, and she was called as St. Thomas's rector in August 2017.
 Melanie is married to David, who is also an Episcopal priest and is the mom of two.
 She enjoys reading, running, playing pickleball, and cooking delicious vegan food.

 Rev. Colette Hammesfahr earned her MDiv from Lutheran Theological Southern Seminary in May of 2023 and was ordained by the Evangelical Lutheran Church of America in August of 2023.
 St. Thomas is her first Call.
 She and her husband, Kurt, have four grown children.
 She enjoys camping, kayaking, and relaxes doing jigsaw puzzles and coloring.